3. CD Error Correction Tests

-The CD-Check Test Disc is another tool for evaluating the Sound Reproduction / Error correction capabilities of a CD player.
-The disc offers a signal combination with disc error patterns to rate the drive's abilities to read music and reproduce it completely.
-Five tracks on the disc contain a sequence of progressively more difficult tests.
-These tracks are referred to as Check Level-1 through Check Level-5.
+The CD-Check Test Disc is a very useful tool for evaluating the Sound Reproduction / Error correction capabilities of a CD player.
+The disc offers a signal combination with disc error patterns to rate the drive's ability to read music and reproduce it completely.
+Five tracks on the disc contain a sequence of progressively difficult tests.
+These tracks are referred as Check Level -1 through Check Level -5.

-The tracks are reproduced through a software multimedia player (e.g. Windows Media Player).
-Each level is considered as passed, if the tone is smooth, continuous without interruptions, skipping or looping.
-The higher the Check Level passed, the more reliable the sound reproduction of the tested drive.
+The tracks are reproduced (played) through a software multimedia player (i.e. Windows Media Player).
+Each level is considered as passed, if the tone coming out from the speakers is smooth, continuous without interruptions, skipping or looping.
+The higher the Check Level passed, the more reliable the sound reproduction of the tested device.